 Having a charge of some sort when camping can be a huge help and make a massive difference to your comfort and your safety.
 A charger of course is something that you can use to power a smartphone or that you can use to charge a laptop.
 Both these things can be useful when camping – both for entertainment (fancy some music and some games?) and for calling for help or checking where you are on a map.

 There are lots of options for charging when away from a power outlet.
 These include solar chargers but also things like ‘crank chargers’ which allow you to charge your device by turning a physical handle (which does away with the need for sunlight).
 You could go one step further and bring an entire solar generator, or you might be able to make do with a small power bank that you charge before you leave the house.

-Of course it should go without saying that camping will require some form of sleeping bag, otherwise you risk catching a cold – or just not getting much sleep at all.
+Of course it should go without saying that camping will require some form of a sleeping bag, otherwise you risk catching a cold – or just not getting much sleep at all.

 But it’s not a matter of bringing any old sleeping.
 The trick is in getting the right kind of sleeping bag, which should ideally be one built for the season that you will be camping in.
 A ‘four season’ bag means that it will be suitable for camping in any time of year, including winter.
 Three season means it is suitable for summer, spring and autumn and so forth.

 Ideally, a good sleeping bag should also be somewhat water resistant.